typeoneerror/ember-cli-sort-by-plus/README.md

-The sort-by-plus add-on exposes a `sortByPlus` computed property which allows you to sort arrays similary to the `sort` computed property, but adds support for natural sorting without a custom sort function.
+The sort-by-plus add-on exposes a `sortByPlus` computed property which allows you to sort arrays similary to the `sort` computed property, but adds support for natural sorting without a custom sort function (for cases like Ember Data when IDs are strings).
 You also don't have to define the sort properties as a different property on your object.

 ```javascript
 import Ember from 'ember';